Upon completion of this chapter, the learner should be able to:

 Sensation includes all incoming information brought into the nervous system, whether processed consciously or subconsciously.
 In neuroscience, the term afferent impulses is used for sensory or incoming signals, while efferent impulses are those that transmit information away from the nervous system to an effector organ (muscle or gland).
 Sensory signals always originate from sensory receptors designed to monitor either conditions from the external environment such as pressure or temperature or internal conditions such as joint position or visceral sensation.

 Examination of sensation and sensory awareness is an essential, but sometimes incomplete, portion of the neurological examination.
 This part of the evaluation is useful as part of the basis for clinical decision-making and to quantify sensory aspects of recovery (Cooke, 1991).
-Although motor integrity is a primary examination focus for rehabilitation professionals intent on ...
+Although motor integrity is a primary examination focus for rehabilitation professionals ...